 If you have a complaint, it may be better to go to the ombudsman than to go to court.

 Gas, electricity, telecommunications and water suppliers are governed by independent regulators you can take complaints to.

 You will need more advice if the work or a product causes an accident or personal injury and/or damages property.
 Your local Trading Standards Service deals with unsafe products and can give basic guidelines on the best thing to do.

 Remember, it's no use spending money or time if you can't find the trader, they appear to have no money or no fixed address, or you can't prove your case.

-Unless of course, a credit card was used, in which case you would still be able to pursue your claim under section 75 of the Consumer Credit Act 1974.
+Don't forget that if you used a credit card for the purchase, you might be able to pursue your claim under section 75 of the Consumer Credit Act 1974.